shaCode256/Weighted-and-Directed-Graph-Model-Pokemon-Game/README.md

 ## OPEN SOURCE
 ## Written in JAVA

-# Catch 'Em All! catch pokemons automated game / Weighted and Directed Graph Model - 12/2020
+# Catch 'Em All- catch pokemons automated game / Weighted and Directed Graph Model - 12/2020

 ## What is this project, Catch 'Em All- Pokemons | Weighted and directed Graph, all about?